SainsburyWellcomeCentre/aeon_docs/src/about/design_considerations.md

 ## Data Provenance

-To effectively enable and organize massive parallel exploration and discovery in Project Aeon datasets, we adopt a strict policy to data generation and storage.
+To effectively enable and organise massive parallel exploration and discovery in Project Aeon datasets, we adopt a strict policy to data generation and storage.
 Specifically, every data element in Project Aeon belongs to only one of two classes: *raw data* or *derived data*.

 Raw data are the result of experiments or manual input, and never change from the moment they are generated.
 Derived data are artifacts computed deterministically from the raw data.
 They are defined entirely by computational procedures working on the raw data.